UST-EDMM/edmm/edmm-instance/readme.md

 Enter the following commands on the Puppet Agent to install and setup Puppet.

-First, edit the /etc/hosts file of the agent:
+First, edit the `sudo nano /etc/hosts` file of the agent:

 ![/etc/hosts file of the agent](./doc/img/hosts_agent.png)